martinsingla/truck_sales_scrapper/README.md

 The data is then used to validate sales forecasts against observed new data, and if necessary, re-calibrate the models.

-Many thanks to [Tabula-py](https://pypi.org/project/tabula-py/) developers for developing the PDF-to-dataframe functionality
+Many thanks to [Tabula-py](https://pypi.org/project/tabula-py/) developers the PDF-to-dataframe functionality